-These are the products for Amazon Alexa that you can buy
+These are the best devices for Amazon Alexa that you can buy

 - Subscription required to access recordings

-The Ring Video Doorbell 3 builds on the versions before it with pre-roll recording and advanced motion detection.

-Best Amazon Alexa Smart Thermostat: ecobee SmartThermostat with Voice Control
+Best Amazon Alexa smart thermostat: ecobee SmartThermostat with Voice Control

-While the smart thermostat market is not as massive as other smart products, there are some heavy hitters in this space.
+While the best smart thermostat list is not as extensive as other smart products, some heavy hitters exist in this space.
 One of our favorite smart thermostats and the best with Alexa is the ecobee Smart Thermostat with Voice Control.
 Not only do you get smart features like a touch display and the ability to create schedules and routines with ease, but you get Alexa built-in.
-There's nothing cooler than seeing Alexa's blue LEDs light up on that black squircle on your wall whenever you make a request.
+Of course, there's nothing cooler than seeing Alexa's blue LEDs light up on that black circle on your wall whenever you make a request.
 It reminds us of HAL 9000 from 2001: A Space Odyssey (only not as creepy).

-Having that built-in Alexa integration is great for controlling the ecobee, but it's also useful for controlling your smart home in general.
-Perhaps your thermostat is in a place where you can't put an Echo (a hallway) or where you may not want one (an office or dining room).
+Having that built-in Alexa integration helps control the ecobee, but it's also useful in managing your smart home in general.
+For example, perhaps your thermostat is in a place where you can't put an Echo (a hallway) or where you may not want one (an office or dining room).
 Well, this device has you covered!

 This ecobee also comes paired with a smart sensor to help you better manage the temperature in rooms that may not have the same exposure as the base unit, and you can purchase additional sensors to put around your home.
 The company claims that its smart sensors and intelligent thermostat can help you reduce your heating and cooling costs by up to 23% per year, so while this thermostat is pricey, it's cost-effective.

-The biggest drawback to this thermostat is that it's a little pricey when compared to other smart thermostats on the market.
-However, considering that it's basically a wall-mounted Echo and smart appliance, we think it's worthy of your consideration.
+The biggest drawback to this thermostat is that it's a little pricey compared to other smart thermostats on the market.
+However, considering it's basically a wall-mounted Echo and smart appliance, we think it's worthy of your consideration.

 Pros: